Choosing Japan: The Benefits for Foreign Software Engineers

 It is always about the right timing, considering the future potential, and investing in that.

-Let me take the example of China.
-This example is nothing to do with foreigners working as IT professionals in Japan.
-However, it backs up that identifying the potential pays well.
+Let me take China as an example.
+This example has nothing to do with foreigners working as IT professionals in Japan.
+However, it supports the idea that identifying the potential pays well.

 China became the world factory for manufacturing as companies found great opportunities to save costs.
 The private corporations headed that way at the right time made some handsome profits and grew in size.
 Those companies also got the advantage of the expected huge consumer market.